Contact Student Accounts:

 This fee is assessed in conjunction with each fully-online course for upkeep and student support of our online platform.

 This fee is assessed each semester that a student is enrolled.
-During the Fall and Spring semesters, this is included in the General Fee for traditional students, so there is not a separate charge for traditional students during those semesters.
 Funds from this fee support the registration process (advising, online registration, creating and maintaining student records, etc.).

 Returned Check Fee